 Your pastures aren’t the only place that your horses may have access to unwanted or poisonous weeds; these troublesome plants can also occasionally be found in your horse’s hay.
 In some cases, the dried version may not be as toxic—as is the case with buttercups—but they still aren’t desirable and should be avoided if possible.

 If you suspect that your hay may contain unwanted weeds, perform a simple inspection of each flake before feeding.
 Rather than merely looking at the areas between each flake, you may want to actually tear a flake open to quickly check the interior for obvious weeds.
 If possible, it’s also a good idea to inspect a bale or two of hay before you buy it.

 Besides watching out for wild plants, don’t forget about ornamental and garden plants that people may plant near homes, garages, and other areas of the property.
 Some additional plants to beware of include:

 - Apricot tree (leaves and fruit)

 - Peach tree (leaves and fruit)

 - Plum tree (leaves and fruit)

-It’s a good idea to perform periodic checks of your pastures to make sure that no poisonous plants have gained a foothold unnoticed.
+It’s a good idea to perform periodic checks of your pastures to make sure that no toxic plants have gained a foothold unnoticed and can be in reach of your horses.
 Always do this prior to turning out horses in a new area for the first time, and continue to watch for encroaching weeds.